Committed to our consistent pursuit towards sustainable and inclusive ways of doing business

 Specific Thermal Energy Consumption (kCal/kg of clinker) for FY 2019-20 as compared to 744 kCal/kg (average industry standard of year 2017)

+We have been dedicated to making a positive social impact.
+For the last four decades, we have calibrated our mission to address the social needs of neighbouring communities.
+We believe in sustained value creation for all and that has been our guiding principle.
 We work with around 255 villages touching about 10 million lives, in the country aiming to create sustainability and self-reliance.
 Our CSR activities focus on Education, Women Empowerment, Health and Family Welfare, Infrastructure Development and Agriculture & Animal Husbandry.
-We have recently incorporated the Shree Foundation Trust that will continue to focus on our community development initiatives.
+Our CSR initiatives are under managed by the Shree Foundation Trust a not for profit division for us.

 Education builds the foundation of the country and equips it for the future, which is why it is so important.
 For a country as complex and diverse as ours, education forms a pivotal role in nation building.
 Our CSR team has designed multiple programmes which are run independently or in partnership with the government working towards increasing standards of school education at primary, secondary and senior secondary levels, providing educational infrastructure development, vocational education, and digital literacy.